110nard0/alx-backend-javascript/README.md

 # Backend with JavaScript
-This is where solutions to my JavaScript Specialization tasks will live
+This is where solutions to my JavaScript Backend Specialization tasks will live